AlanDeleon88/gitHubCheatSheet/README.md

 ## Step 4: Redirect cloned repo to your newly created repo
    - On your new repo page, copy the repo url.
         ![image](https://github.com/AlanDeleon88/gitHubCheatSheet/assets/92609467/71bb2b6e-cd93-4636-95d4-eb52a8e43496)
-    - Back on the terminal, make sure you are in the folder you cloned the app academy repo in.
+    - Back in the terminal, make sure you are in the folder you cloned the app academy repo in.
       Run the git command :

        ```